home-assistant/home-assistant.io/source/_integrations/nest.markdown

 {% enddetails %}

-{% details "Link Device Access Authentication [Device Access Console]" %}
+{% details "Link Device Access project_id [Device Access Console]" %}

+By the end of this section you will have a `project_id` as well as the *Topic Name* needed to configure Cloud Pub/Sub.

 1. Now head back to the *[Device Access Console](https://console.nest.google.com/device-access/project-list)* tab and *Add your OAuth client ID* then click **Next**.
     ![Screenshot of Device Access Console OAuth client ID](/images/integrations/nest/device_access_oauth_client_id.png)